 As soon as the production planning is performed, the company performs the decision process for purchasing the raw materials from some suppliers.
 In the following, we assume that one month can be divided into four weeks (the fourth week may be longer than seven days).
 This purchase decision covers purchases for four serial deliveries one week apart.
 The first delivery must be no later than 17 days before the following month’s start since the internal inspection and the preparation for the raw materials delivered takes 17 days.
 Figure 2 in the following illustrates a one-month planning horizon and raw material selection, and four consecutive delivery points follow it.

 Figure 2.
-Decision proccess planning horizon
+Decision process planning horizon.

 The decision process considers some parameters for decision making such as: